What is Meth?

-Methamphetamine, which is often referred to as meth, is a dangerous stimulant drug.
+Methamphetamine, which is often referred to as meth or crystal meth, is a dangerous stimulant drug.
 Chemically similar to amphetamines and prescription medications such as Adderall, meth is much more dangerous than prescription stimulants.
-When ingested, meth produces a powerful high and excessive energy; unfortunately, these pleasurable effects can cause a person to return to the substance over and over again, resulting in methamphetamine use disorder.
-This disorder can be immensely disruptive, even fatal, and often cannot be overcome without professional help.
+When ingested, meth produces a powerful high and excessive energy; unfortunately, these pleasurable effects can cause a person to return to the drug over and over again, resulting in meth addiction.

-Fortunately, at The Manor Clinic, we understand the pain and danger that can result from meth misuse, but we also know that hope exists for healing.
-As such, we provide comprehensive treatment that gives those who are struggling with meth misuse the chance to retake their lives and experience long-term sobriety.
+Fortunately, at The Manor Clinic, we understand the pain and danger that can result from meth use, but we also know that hope exists for healing.
+As such, we provide comprehensive addiction treatment that gives those who are struggling with meth use the chance to retake their lives and experience long-term sobriety.

 At The Manor Clinic, we recognise that it can be difficult to take the first step towards recovery from a meth addiction.
 Our free, no obligation addiction assessment allows you to discuss your unique concerns with one of our specialists, in a confidential and non-judgemental environment.
 This initial assessment will begin to help you to identify the underlying causes of your addiction, and is the first step towards developing a personalised addiction treatment journey.

 Contact us today, to book your FREE addiction assessment: 023 8046 4721